geb/geb/README.md

 ## Development Mailing List

-If you want to do some work on Geb and want some help, you can join the `dev@geb.codehaus.org` mailing list via [Codehaus' Xircles](http://xircles.codehaus.org/projects/geb/lists "Codehaus: Geb: Lists").
+If you want to do some work on Geb and want some help, you can join the `geb-dev@googlegroups.com` mailing list via [Google Groups](https://groups.google.com/d/forum/geb-dev).